Rich Reel

 purchase, install and maintain strategic capital equipment to greatly expand what can be done quickly.

-I believe that accomplishment is fundamentally correlated with organization.
+I believe accomplishment is fundamentally correlated with organization.

 When things are set up with everything needed close by, easy to find and easy to use, doing many things becomes easy.